robmarkcole/HASS-Machinebox-Tagbox/README.md

 ```
 You should see a message on startup `pretrained tags are disabled, only custom tags will be returned`.

+### Default tags
+Tagbox is trained on https://storage.googleapis.com/openimages/web/index.html with the default tags listed in `tagbox_classes.csv`

 ### Teaching tagbox
 I've written a script to allow teaching tagbox from folders of images, the script is at https://github.com/robmarkcole/tagbox_python